 Shifting our focus from the formidable king cobra, we encounter the eastern brown snake, a native of eastern Australia and a leading cause of snakebite fatalities in the region.
 This snake’s bite is a silent killer, often starting painlessly before unleashing a barrage of lethal toxins.

 The venom of the eastern brown snake is a potent mix of toxins that can cause both paralysis and internal bleeding.
-Without swift medical attention, a bite can be fatal within a mere 15 minutes.
-Despite its relatively shy nature, the eastern brown snake's encounters with humans can be deadly.
+Without swift medical attention, a bite can be fatal — this species is considered the world’s second-most venomous land snake after the inland taipan.
+Despite its relatively shy nature, the eastern brown snake’s encounters with humans can be deadly.

 - Native to eastern Australia: This snake commonly inhabits grasslands and urban areas.

-- Extremely venomous: Ranked among the world's most venomous snakes, it can grow up to 2.5 meters in length.
+- Extremely venomous: Ranked among the world’s most venomous snakes, it typically grows to around 2 metres in length.

 - Responsible for numerous fatalities: It holds the grim title of causing the most human fatalities from snakebites in Australia.